sandeepdas131999/AWS-Config-Rules/README.md

 import json
 import boto3

 # An array of resources to which the rule applies.
 Used in evaluate_compliance().
 APPLICABLE_RESOURCES = ["AWS::EC2::Instance"]

-# Converts the hidden port number definition (forbidden ports) を to range.
-1 If it is one, it is only that port.
+# Convert a forbidden port definition that should be hidden into a range.
+If there is one, only that port.
 def expand_range(ports):
     if "-" in ports:
         return range(int(ports.split("-")[0]), int(ports.split("-")[1])+1)
     else:
         return [int(ports)]

-Locate and collect the IpRanges setting that contains # 0.0.0.0/0.
+Find and collect the IpRanges setting that contains # 0.0.0.0/0. def find_exposed_ports(ip_permissions):
-def find_exposed_ports(ip_permissions):
     exposed_ports = []
     for permission in ip_permissions: